 This is one of Blast Theory’s few pieces (along with Desert Rain) that has sought to explicitly engage with actual political events, posing profound questions such as: ‘What are our obligations to act on our political beliefs?
 And what are the consequences of taking those actions?’
 (Blast Theory website).
 Building on previous locative media projects, Blast Theory invited participants to walk through the city of Venice (the piece was commissioned by the De La Warr Pavilion for the Venice Biennale), while receiving instructions on their mobile phones.
 The locative media aspect of the work was low-tech and depended on the participants’ mobile phones, with no specialist gear required (as in Rider Spoke), rendering the work widely accessible.

-Ulrike drew on the lives of Ulrike Meinhof, leading member of the Red Army Faction,ii and Eamon Collins, member of the Irish Republican Army.iii It asked participants to assume the role of either Ulrike or Eamon, thus placing them as the main protagonists at the centre of a convoluted, and morally contentious world.
+Ulrike drew on the lives of Ulrike Meinhof, leading member of the Red Army Faction,ii and Eamon Collins, member of the Irish Republican Army.iii It asked participants to assume the role of either Ulrike or Eamon, thus placing them as the main protagonists at the centre of a convoluted, treacherous and morally contentious world.
 The format of the work furthered dramaturgical and stylistic threads that had developed in pieces such as Safehouse and Desert Rain, where participants were invited to observe live interviews with others, without knowing that they would themselves become the subject of observation at a different point within the piece.
-In the case of Ulrike interviews were layered participants first watched the video of a live interview then they were interviewed themselves finally, they were led to the realion that their interview was being watched, as they were invited to watch someone else being interviewed through a two-way mirror.
+In the case of Ulrike, interviews were layered; participants first watched the video of a live interview, then they were interviewed themselves and, finally, they were led to the realization that their interview was being watched, as they were invited to watch someone else being interviewed through a two-way mirror.
 Through this layering of surveying and being surveyed, Blast Theory exposed our willingness to sit back and witness others being challenged, while feeling secure in the shaded anonymity that the role of audience can provide.
 Once more, the company denied its spectators any comfort, not only through ‘turning the tables’ on them to make every single one a protagonist of the work for a brief passage of time (although they were not addressed as such, when interviewed participants assumed the roles of Ulrike or Eamon), but also through inviting them to watch others respond to challenging questions.
 The interviews invited participants to engage with the contentious ideas of political conflict and terrorism, and to consider aspects of their character with which they might not previously have been confronted.
-For example, they were asked what they would fight for, whether they would kill, what they would do if people came into their area and killed their friends and neighbours (Blast Theory website).
+For example, they were asked what they would fight for, whether they would kill, and what they would do if people came into their area and killed their friends and neighbours (Blast Theory website).
 Blast Theory consciously probed for inconsistencies in people’s stances, looking for ‘the gap between [their] ideas of social engagement and the reality of [their] lifestyle’ (Blast Theory website).
 Ulrike sought to reposition terrorism, often viewed through the prism of Islam and other racial, linguistic and religious divides, as a ‘home grown’ phenomenon, examining it as the corruption of a noble purpose.
-The work tested participants’ ethical stance towards by confronting them with difficult moral dilemmas to highlight the consequences of their imagined actions, asking ‘what are the norms and bounds of fairness and justice?’
+The work tested the participants’ ethical stance towards terrorism by confronting them with difficult moral dilemmas to highlight the consequences of their imagined actions, asking ‘what are the norms and bounds of fairness and justice?’
 (Blast Theory website).
 The locative film project A Machine to See With (2010) followed Ulrike, using similar technologies in inviting participants on a guided walk through the city using their mobile phones.